palantir/conjure/docs/rfc/007-endpoint-errors.md

 ## Open Questions ##

-1) Should declared errors on endpoints be mandatory?
+1) Should handling errors on endpoints be mandatory?
 While it seems like a good idea in principle, could it cause 'bad' behavior in client or server code?
 2) In the Java implementation, are checked exceptions the way to go?
-There are several other possible implementations and ideas that may be more in-line with other languages, such as:
-   1) Using union type via a visitor pattern (which can be made much less verbose via a 'Visitor Builder')
+There are several other possible implementations and ideas that may be more in-line with other languages, such as using a union type via a visitor pattern (which can be made much less verbose via a 'Visitor Builder').
-   2) Making it non-mandatory via a second client function `callFoo(auth, visitor)`
-   3) Making it non-mandatory via a `RemoteException` wrapper, which can then be consumed as a visitor pattern
+3) How important is implementation consistency across languages?
+Would it be acceptable to have union types in TS, but exceptions in Java, for instance?
+4) How will the implementation function in a world where `SerializableError` kinda sucks still?
+What is the intermediary case, and what is the 'ideal' case?